Postdoctoral Fellowship, Medicine, University of Texas Health Science Center, San Antonio (1991-1995)

 Physiology (Dental students) and Hard Tissue Physiology (Graduate)

 Dr. Feng performs research in craniofacial, tooth and bone developmantal biology, with a particular interest in understanding the roles of Dentin matrix protein-1, Bmp receptor 1A, beta-catenin, periostin and mechanical loading during development.
 In addition, Dr. Feng is interested in understanding tooth root formation using a naturally occurring osteoporosis mouse model.
-Lastly, Dr. Feng is interested in understanding the mechanism by which Pax-9 in mutation in exon 3 leads to tooth agenesis.
+He is also interested in understanding the mechanism by which Pax-9 in mutation in exon 3 leads to tooth agenesis.

 The Roles of FAM20C (DMP4) in Odontogenesis and Osteogenesis.
 NIH/NIDCR R01 DE022549; 2012-2017 (Co-PI)